ZachBarrentine/2143-OOP/Assignments/A04/README.md

 ### Description:

 The purpose of this assignment is to create a wiki that covers various terms that we have learned and utilized in 2143 Object-Oriented Programming.
-Below is the a link to the wiki that contains the various deifnitions.
+Below is the link to the wiki that contains the various deifnitions.

 ### Files